DanielBahamon/blazechat/README.md

 Once you have admin rights, you'll be able to access `/admin/bots` to create additional bots beyond just Gerald, the default GPT Assistant that's created automatically.
 Note that bots must be published in order to show up in the new chat screen for non-admin users.
 Draft bots show up to admin users so that they can be tested and refined prior to publication.

 Type /debug from any chat input to toggle visibility of hidden messages containing inline instructions to the bots from the platform.

-## Contributors

-We are actively looking for contributors to the project, and the code is littered with todos that present opportunities for independent research and/or feature enhancement.

-We must advise you that by submitting a Pull Request, you disavow any rights or claims to any changes submitted to the MagmaChat project and assign the copyright of those changes to Obie Fernandez & WeAreMagma Group, Inc. Should you be unable or unwilling to transfer those rights (as your employment agreement with your employer may prohibit such action), we advise against submitting a pull request.
-Instead, kindly open an issue and leave the task to be undertaken by another party.
-This is a common practice for such projects, rather than an exceptional occurrence.
-This section is essentially a legalistic expression conveying that "If you submit a PR to us, that code becomes our property".
-In actuality, this is what most people intend to happen 99.9% of the time, and we hope that it does not deter you from making contributions to the project.